mapseam/php-project-9/README.md

 ```

 Open in browser: http://0.0.0.0:8000
-(Note: On the free tariff, connection to the database is possible within 3 months)
+(Note: On the free tariff, connection to the database is possible within 1 month.
+My database will expire on August 24, 2024.)